tmssd/kb/docs/Dev/Prg/Langs/Js/Dom.md

 #### `#!js dataset` DOM property

-Possible problem with custom(non-standard) attributes: they can appear in standard specifications in the future and therefore become unevailable for our use.
+Possible problem with custom(non-standard) attributes: they can appear in standard specifications in the future and therefore become unavailable for our use.
 To avoid conflicts, there exist ["data-*"](https://html.spec.whatwg.org/#embedding-custom-non-visible-data-with-the-data-*-attributes){target=_blank} attributes.
 They are actually a safe way to pass custom data.

 All attributes starting with **“data-”** are reserved for programmers’ use.</br>
 They are available in the ***element*.dataset.[“data-*“ attribute(with ommited “data-” part) in camelCase]** property.